George Laurer, inventor of ubiquitous UPC, dies at 94

 A funeral was held on Monday for Laurer, who died Thursday at his home in Wendell, North Carolina, a suburb of Raleigh.
 Sean Bannon with Strickland Funeral Home in Wendell said he had no information on Laurer's cause of death.

-Laurer was an electrical engineer with IBM in North Carolina's Research Triangle Park in the early 1970s when he spearheaded the UPC's development.
+Laurer was an electrical engineer with IBM in North Carolina's Research Triangle Park in the early 1970s when he spearheaded the development of t he UPC, or bar code.

 The now-ubiquitous marking, composed of unique black bars and a 12-digit number, allowed retailers to identify products and their prices as they are scanned, usually at checkout.